polyphony-chat/docs/SPECIFICATION.md

 ### 5.4 Multi-device support

-Polyphony servers and clients must implement multi-device support, as defined in the MLS specification (RFC9420).
+polyproto servers and clients must implement multi-device support, as defined in the MLS specification (RFC9420).
-In addition to the MLS specification, Polyphony servers and clients must also implement the X3DH key agreement protocol to securely sync message history.
+In addition to the MLS specification, polyproto servers and clients must also implement the X3DH key agreement protocol to securely sync message history.
 Clients must not use the same keys on multiple devices.
 Instead, the MLS protocol considers each login on a new device a new client.

 TODO: Can two clients safely negotiate keys with each other when the server is hijacked?
 If not, scrap message history sync.